-Normal development for at least the first two years of life.
+Normal development for at least the first 2 years of life

 Lack or loss of normal function

-If your doctor sees signs or symptoms of a developmental disorder or delay, your child will be referred to one or more specialists for a formal evaluation and diagnosis.
-These may include a child psychologist, a child psychiatrist, a doctor who specializes in conditions of the brain and nervous system (neurologist), a pediatrician specializing in behavioral and developmental problems, a hearing specialist (audiologist), a speech therapist, a physical therapist and an occupational therapist.
+If your doctor sees signs or symptoms of a developmental disorder or delay, your child may be referred to one or more specialists for evaluation and diagnosis.
+These may include a child psychologist, a child psychiatrist, a doctor who specializes in conditions of the brain and nervous system (neurologist), a pediatrician specializing in behavioral and developmental problems, a hearing specialist (audiologist), a speech therapist, a physical therapist, and an occupational therapist.

 These professionals may perform some or all of the following tests:

-The results of your child's tests will allow your health care team to look for any underlying medical or neurological conditions that may be causing your child's signs and symptoms, rule out other conditions or diseases that may share the same features as childhood disintegrative disorder, and make an accurate diagnosis.
-An accurate diagnosis helps the team of health professionals develop the best treatment plan for your child.
+Test results allow your health care team to look for underlying medical or neurological conditions that may be causing your child's signs and symptoms, rule out other conditions or diseases, and make an accurate diagnosis.
+Then the team can develop the best treatment plan for your child.

 Treatments and drugs

 There's no cure for childhood disintegrative disorder.
 Treatment for the disorder is basically the same as for autism.
-Treatment options may include:
+Treatments to relieve or lessen symptoms may include:

-The outcome for children with childhood disintegrative disorder is usually worse than for children with autism.
+Although abilities and behaviors vary greatly for children with childhood disintegrative disorder, the outcome is worse than for children with autism.
 The loss of language, cognitive, social and self-care skills tends to be severe and unlikely to improve.
-Children with the disorder generally need lifelong support with the activities of daily living, and may eventually need residential care in a group home or long term care facility.
+Children with the disorder generally need lifelong support with the activities of daily living, and may eventually need residential care in a group home or long-term care facility.

 Some parents choose to supplement traditional medical treatments and behavior therapy with alternative therapies.
-The safety and effectiveness of alternative therapies for autism spectrum disorders have not been proven.
-However, some anecdotal reports indicate that some therapies may be helpful on a case-by-case basis.
-Scientific studies are ongoing.
+The safety and effectiveness of alternative therapies for autism spectrum disorders have not been proved.

 Always talk with your doctor before trying a new therapy.
 Your doctor can help you understand the risks and benefits, and alert you to any possible side effects or interactions with existing medications.